BA in Biological Studies

-Field biology labs and proximity to diverse ecosystems: A strength of our program is extensive field time in our environmental-related courses, at numerous off-campus locations.
-The 100 acre St. Davids campus itself offers forests and wetlands for study.
+- Field biology labs and proximity to diverse ecosystems: A strength of our program is extensive field time in our environmental-related courses, at numerous off-campus locations.
+The 100-acre St. Davids campus itself offers forests and wetlands for study.
 Eastern is within two hours of Atlantic Ocean barrier islands, salt marshes and bird migration stopovers; the biologically unique New Jersey Pine Barrens; the Appalachian Mountains, and the Pocono Plateau, which includes glacial bogs.
-Our immediate Philadelphia area includes serpentine barrens, five biogeographical zones; a freshwater tidal marsh.
+Our immediate Philadelphia area includes serpentine barrens, five biogeographical zones and a freshwater tidal marsh.
 Field trips built into our courses allow students to directly observe and study these.

-International Programs and the Creation Care Study Program: Eastern helped found this program, offering study abroad Fall or Spring semesters in Belize, New Zealand or British Columbia.
+- International programs and the Creation Care study program: Eastern helped found this program, offering study abroad Fall or Spring semesters in Belize, New Zealand or British Columbia.
 Courses, all built around the theme of environmental sustainability, fulfill core requirements in Humanities and Social Sciences for science majors, as well as providing a field biology elective.
 Internships are available in Belize.

 - Off-campus programs for biology: the Au Sable Institute: More than 50 Christian colleges and universities partner to offer field courses in May and Summer I and II, in northern Michigan, Whidbey Island in Puget Sound (Washington State), Costa Rica, and India.
 Courses taken at Au Sable are directly credited through Eastern.
 Learn more about courses offered and how you can graduate in 3.5 years with this program.